Tippet Rise Art Center: Music venues and performances

 The inaugural season, in 2016, included seven weeks of classical music performances by world-renowned musicians and rising stars.
 Since 2016, many musicians have performed at Tippet Rise Art Center.
-These include pianists Anne-Marie McDermott, Wu Han, Stephen Hough, Yevgeny Sudbin, and Pedja Muzijevic; cellists David Finckel and Matt Haimovitz, violinist Caroline Goulding; the Ariel String Quartet, the Orchestra of St. Luke's St. Luke's Chamber Ensemble, and many others.
+These include pianists Anne-Marie McDermott, Wu Han, Stephen Hough, Yevgeny Sudbin, and Pedja Muzijevic; cellists David Finckel and Matt Haimovitz, violinist Caroline Goulding; the Ariel String Quartet, and the Orchestra of St. Luke's St. Luke's Chamber Ensemble.

-Artistic Advisor: Pedja Muzijevic
+Personnel

 Pedja Muzijevic currently serves as the art center's Artistic Advisor.
 Born in Sarajevo, Bosnia and Herzegovina, Muzijevic studied piano with Vladimir Krpan at the Academy of Music in Zagreb.
 He came to the United States in 1984 to continue his education at the Curtis Institute of Music in Philadelphia and The Juilliard School in New York.
 He has played recitals at Lincoln Center's Alice Tully Hall and Mostly Mozart Festival, 92Y and The Frick Collection in New York, Spoleto USA, and others.
 His symphonic engagements include the Atlanta Symphony, Dresden Philharmonic, St. Paul Chamber Orchestra, and Zagreb Philharmonic.
 Muzijevic is also the Artistic Administrator at Baryshnikov Arts Center in New York and the Artistic Director of Concert in the 21st Century, a residency program at the Banff Centre for Arts & Creativity in Canada.

 Christopher O’Riley served as the art center's inaugural Artistic Advisor.
 The late Charles Hamlen, co-founder of IMG Artists, served as Artistic Advisor for the 2017 and 2018 seasons.